Sign In

 ACCIDENTAL EXPOSURE

 Ovine Ecthyma (Sore Mouth) is a contagious disease of sheep and goats caused by a virus.
-Most commonly this is characterized by vesicular, pustular lesions that progress to the formation of thick scabs on the lips or the skin.
-The disease exists wherever sheep and goats are raised.
+It is characterized by vesicular, pustular lesions that progress to the formation of thick scabs on the lips or the skin.

-Infected suckling young may transmit the infection to the udder of susceptible ewes, which greatly limits nursing and there is a severe economic impact from loss of weight and condition.
-Uncomplicated cases heal spontaneously in four to five weeks, usually without treatment.
-If secondary bacterial infection develops, fatalities ranging from 10 to 50 percent of the affected animals may occur.
+Infected sucklings may transmit the infection to the udder of susceptible ewes, which limits nursing, leading to severe economic impact from loss of weight and condition.
+Spontaneous healing in 4-5 weeks may occur without treatment; however, if secondary bacterial infection develops, fatalities can range from 10-50 percent.

 Treatment is difficult.
-In small flocks scabs can be removed and the lesions cleansed.
-A penetrating antiseptic may be of limited value with respect to bacterial infections.
-Use of a fly spray may be helpful.
-The best procedure is preventative vaccination.
+In small flocks, scabs can be removed and lesions cleansed.
+A penetrating antiseptic may be of limited value regarding bacterial infections; however, preventative vaccination is the best procedure.

 Store at 2-8°C.

-Because dried scabs retain the infective virus, which is resistant to heat and cold and can survive from year to year once infection is established on a farm, it is advisable to vaccinate each new lamb and kid crop.
-Exposure to infection can occur during shipping.
-Range lambs moving into feedlots should be vaccinated at least 14 days before shipment to prevent possible rapid spread of the disease after arrival.
+Because dried scabs retain the infective virus which is resistant to heat and cold and can survive from year to year, vaccinating new lambs and kids is advisable.
+Range lambs moving into feedlots should be vaccinated at least 14 days before shipment to prevent possible spread of virus after arrival.

-This is a live virus vaccine.
-Do not vaccinate within 21 days before slaughter, or within 24 hours of dipping or spraying.
+Do not vaccinate within 21 days before slaughter or within 24 hours of dipping or spraying.
+Use entire contents when first opened.
+Do not mix with other products other than enclosed diluent.
+Inactivate unused contents before disposal.

 REHYDRATING: